BryanH/Wordpress_add-code-to-head/README.md

 ## Changelog ##
 ### 1.19 ###
-* Fix for cross-site scripting vulnerability
+* Fix for cross-site scripting vulnerability by sanitizing stored head code for users without the `unfiltered_html` capability

 ### 1.17 ###
 * Tested compatibility up to WP 6.7.1